 - Biotech Venture Capital – Lewis Maleh interviews biotechnology venture capitalist Jonathan Tobin about science, investment, and how new drugs get to market.
 Episode 12.
 Podcast: Don’t Take Out Your Phone.
 May 20, 2019.

 - GovLoans – Describes loans available for small businesses.
 Even with a grant, you may need a loan to cover some startup costs.

-- 49 Biotechnology Accelerators and Incubators – List of the best in 2022 developed by Failory, a newsletter for startup founders
+- 49 Biotechnology Accelerators and Incubators – List of the best accelerators and incubators in 2022 developed by Failory, a newsletter for startup founders.

 Other Potential Sources of Capital

-- Vendors may be willing to delay your payments to them if you ask, thus improving your cash flow until you get more customers, if they need your product.
+- Vendors may be willing to delay your payments to them—thus improving your cash flow until you get more customers—if they need your product or service.